devchopra999/Whatsapp-bot/README.md

 ### Built using:

-- [Whatsapp Web JS](https://github.com/pedroslopez/whatsapp-web.js/ "Whatsapp Web JS") - This project is fully depended on this Library
+- [Whatsapp Web JS](https://github.com/pedroslopez/whatsapp-web.js/ "Whatsapp Web JS") - This project is fully dependent on this Library

 ### License & Copyright :